tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.cond.md

 result = tf.cond(x < y, lambda: tf.add(x, z), lambda: tf.square(y))
 ```

-If x < y, the `tf.add` operation will be executed and tf.square
+If x < y, the `tf.add` operation will be executed and `tf.square`
 operation will not be executed.
 Since z is needed for at least one
-branch of the cond, the tf.mul operation is always executed, unconditionally.
+branch of the cond, the `tf.multiply` operation is always executed, unconditionally.
 Although this behavior is consistent with the dataflow model of TensorFlow,
 it has occasionally surprised some users who expected a lazier semantics.